zzzprojects/docs/entityframework-graphdiff.net/pages/getting-started/attach-aggregated-entity.md

 ## Description

 GraphDiff is capable of mapping changes from an aggregate root to the database.
-The aggregate root is a bunch of models which are handled by one unit when updating/adding/deleting.
+The aggregate root is a group of models which are handled by one unit when updating/adding/deleting.

 For example, to add different associated and owned entities simultaneously to the parent entity.